utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 (During the last week)

-While you should be checking in with your editing partner each week, there is one day in class the last week where you will edit each other's story and charts.
-This means **you must have a rough draft of your story for your partner before class begins**.
+While you should be checking in with your editing partner each week, you should take class time this last week to edit each other's story and charts.
+This means **you must have a rough draft of your story for your partner before that class begins**.
 (You should already have chart drafts from the above assignment, but have your partner look over those as well.)
 You'll turn in a summary of how you helped your partner after this session.
 So, you are graded on:

 - Your submitted summary of the ways you've been able to help your partner.
 Include their name and a description of their story.